cinthiasanchez/Crisis-Classification/README.md

 ## Characteristics and number of tweets by hazard type of our Unified Multi-CrisisDataset.

+We annotate each message according to the crisis dimensions of the event that it belongs to [2].

 |  Hazard type  |    Category   |   Subcategory  |  Development  |   Spread  | Tweets |
 |:-------------:|:-------------:|:--------------:|:-------------:|:---------:|:------:|